zisakmc/website/content/blog/first.md

 hello friend,

-I'm not very at writing, that doesn't stop me im going to write anyway.
+I'm not very good at writing, that doesn't stop me im going to write anyway.
 <!-- more -->